Trevor Horn: Echoes – Ancient & Modern

 Imagine the pitch: it’s in a swing/jazz style, it’s going to be recorded live in one take, there’ll be no keyboards on it and the drummer will play brushes throughout.
 And don’t forget the brilliant, none-more-Scottish video.

-Enormo-selling – but still completely bonkers – single by the singer/songwriter who had previously been a member of Celtic band Clannad.
+Enormo-selling – but still completely bonkers – single by the singer/songwriter who had previously been a member of Clannad.
 It was the lead-off single from her second solo album Watermark.

 It’s the sheer audacity of this duet which beggars belief.
-On paper, it looks like a crackpot idea – two of the ‘edgiest’ male vocalists on the planet letting it all hang out, metaphorically speaking of course… But it was #1 for four weeks.
-(FOUR weeks?
-Check that… Ed.)
+On paper, it looks like a crackpot idea – two of the ‘edgiest’ male vocalists on the planet letting it all hang out… But it was #1 for four weeks.

-A theme of the tracks on this list seems to be that they’re almost all slow-burners – they would barely survive the Spotify ‘grab-’em-in-the-first-five-seconds’ rule.
-But this nearly-seven-minute epic still delivers, 30 years on.
+Almost all the tracks on this list are slow-burners that would barely survive the Spotify ‘grab-’em-in-the-first-five-seconds’ rule.
+But this epic still delivers, 30 years on.

 Memorable Gigs Of The 1980s (Part Two)